-Chemistry GCSE minimum Grade 6, combined science GCSE minimum Grade 7.
+- What are the formal entry requirements?
+Chemistry GCSE minimum Grade 6, combined science GCSE minimum Grade 7. - What activities enrich this subject?

 Reading scientific journals such as Nature or New Scientist.
 Watching programmes of wider scientific interest.
 Keeping abreast of new scientific developments in the news.
 Attending seminars such as Chemistry in Action.